-Buffers along water resources, Riparian Buffers A special type of preserved area along a watercourse or wetland where development is restricted or prohibited.
+Buffers along water resources, Riparian Buffers

+Fers A special type of preserved area along a watercourse or wetland where development is restricted or prohibited.
 Buffers protect and physically separate a resource from development.
 Buffers also provide stormwater control flood storage and habitat values.
 Wherever possible, riparian buffers should be sized to include the 100- year floodplain as well as steep banks and freshwater wetlands.

-Disconnected Impervious Cover The sum of the proposed areas of impervious cover and pavement that receive runoff and, by means of implementing BMPs and LID strategies, is designed to capture and filtrate the precipitation from a 1-inch characteristics of the terrain in such a manner as to impede or alter the hydrology or natural runoff pattern, or creates an unnatural runoff.

-24-hour rain event.
+Disconnected Impervious Cover

+The sum of the proposed areas of impervious cover and pavement that receive runoff and, by means of implementing BMPs and LID strategies, is designed to capture and filtrate the precipitation from a 1-inch 24-hour rain event.